seagle0128/.emacs.d/README.md

-(setq centaur-theme 'dark)                     ; Color theme: default, classic, colorful, dark, light, day or night (setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp 'eglot)                      ; Set LSP client: lsp-mode, eglot or nil (setq centaur-chinese-calendar nil)            ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications (setq centaur-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode' (setq centaur-benchmark-init t)                ; Enable initialization benchmark or not: t or nil
+(setq centaur-theme 'dark)                     ; Color theme: default, classic, colorful, dark, light, day or night (setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-lsp 'eglot)                      ; Set LSP client: lsp-mode, eglot or nil (setq centaur-chinese-calendar t)              ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications (setq centaur-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode' (setq centaur-benchmark-init t)                ; Enable initialization benchmark or not: t or nil